gdmoney/network-automation-github-actions/README.md

 ## Install on an Ubuntu 20 Docker container
+Download and install Ubuntu
 ```
 docker pull ubuntu
 docker run -it ubuntu
 ```
+Update and install packages
 ```
 apt update
 apt upgrade